chrsnikhil/OmniFi/README.md

 - 🧠 **Chris Nikhil** – [@chrsnikhil](https://github.com/chrsnikhil)
 - 🎨 UX by Team OmniFi
-- 🤝 Built with 💙 at the Chainlink Spring Hackathon
+- 🤝 Built with 💙 at the Chainlink Chromium Hackathon

 ---

-> Built for the Chainlink Hackathon Spring 2025
+> Built for the Chainlink Hackathon Chromium 2025
 > Powered by Data Feeds, Automation, and CCIP
 > Bringing RWAs to the chains — securely, intelligently, and on your terms.